proycon/homepage/content/post/hanzigrid/index.md

 I've been trying to learn Mandarin Chinese for quite a while, following the vocabulary compiled for the HSK (汉语水平考试) tests.
 As every Chinese learner will surely know, memorising all the characters is a rather daunting task.
-I often find myself mixing up similarly looking characters (like 牛 and 午).
+I often find myself mixing up similarly looking characters (like 牛 and 午 or 手 and 毛).

 In order to learn these properly, I need to see them next to eachother, following a more horizontal vocabulary learning strategy nicely described by